olin/studentgovernment/student_government_bylaws.md

 presiding officer of the Council appoints an Election Monitor from the membership of the Student Government.

 #### Section 3.
-Spring Elections.
+Regular Elections.

-Elections in the spring are held in two two-week cycles to avoid too many positions being elected at once.
-In the first week of a two week cycle, nominations are open for at least 48 hours during which the list of accepted nominations is available to the Student Body.
+Elections in the spring and fall are held over the course of two weeks.
+In the first week, nominations are open for at least 48 hours during which the list of accepted nominations is available to the Student Body.
 A presentation slide serves as a student’s declaration of candidacy and is required in order to run for office.
-In the second week of a two week cycle, campaigning takes place and, at the end of the week, the polls are open for at least 24 hours.
-If there are no candidates for a position or none of the candidates for a position garner at least 50% of the vote, the position is elected in the next scheduled election cycle. (e.g. if the candidates for a Group A position do not receive enough votes, the position is re-run in the Group B cycle.)
-If there is no upcoming cycle, the position is filled in a special election at the discretion of the presiding officer.
+In the second week, campaigning takes place, and, at the end of the week, the polls are open for at least 24 hours.
+If there are no candidates for a position or none of the candidates for a position garner at least 50% of the vote, an election for the position is held again as part of the next scheduled election or as part of a special election, if appropriate.

-The following positions are elected in the first cycle:
+The following positions are elected in the spring:

 1. President
 2. Vice President for Communications
 3. Vice President for Finance
-4. Director of Student Activities
-5. Director of Clubs and Organizations
-6. Director of Service
-7. Chair of the Honor Board
-8. Vice Chair of the Honor Board

-The following positions are elected in the second cycle:

-1. Assistant Director of Student Activities
-2. Assistant Director of Clubs and Organizations
-3. Assistant Director of Service
 4. Representative to Operations
 5. Representative to Marketing and Communications, and Development, Family, and Alumni Relations